ivanzzeth/eip155-chains/README.md

 [![Commitizen Friendly][commitizen-img]][commitizen-url]
 [![Semantic Release][semantic-release-img]][semantic-release-url]

-> Aggregate all eip155 chains in one place.
+> Aggregate all eip155 chains from multiple sources in one place.

 # Usage